eadewusic/OIBSIP/oibsip_task2/README.md

 ## Description

-This project is a basic voice assistant designed for beginners in Python.
-It can perform simple tasks based on voice commands, such as responding to "Hello", telling the current time or date, and searching the web for information.
+This project is a basic voice assistant in Python.
+It can perform tasks based on voice commands, such as responding to "Hello, Hi or Hey", telling the current time or date, searching the web (Google) for information, telling interesting fact, send email, and play video on YouTube.

 ## Features

 - Responds to greetings.
+- Provides today's date in month, day and year format.
-- Tells the current time.
+- Tells the current time in minutes, hours and seconds.
-- Provides today's date.
-- Searches the web based on user queries.
+- Searches the web (Google) for information and can read out the information based on user queries.
+- Play video on YouTube.
+- Sends email.
+- Tells interesting fact, one at a time.

 ## Requirements